adityaputravu/CyberSec/ELFStudies/README.md

 # ELF Segments

-parse_elf_segments.py
+elf64_parse_and_edit.py

-I developed this tool in order to parse elf segments and in order to aid me in extending segments
+I developed this tool in order to parse elf segments and in order to extend and manipulate segment information.

 ### Resources
 http://osr507doc.sco.com/en/topics/ELF_secthead.html#ELF_sh_type